-How to Be Safe Online — In Public Places
+How To Be Safe Online On Public WiFi

 Most people love the convenience of going online at the local coffee shop, the airport or the hotel lobby; but most people don’t know that going on the Internet in those places (called “hotspots”) isn’t as secure as you might think—or as safe as you need it to be.